-If you have read the previous part of this blog series, you are already aware of what staff retention is and why it matters for every company or business.
+If you have read the previous part of this blog series, you are already aware of what employee retention is and why it matters for every company or business.

-You should also be aware on how to calculate staff retention rate and to tell where your company or business stands.
+You should also be aware on how to calculate employee retention rate and to tell where your company or business stands.

-This blog tells you effective strategies on how to improve and work on a low staff retention rate in order to make things more effective for your company.
+This blog tells you effective strategies on how to improve and work on a low employee retention rate in order to make things more effective for your company.

 Hire the right people

-Hiring the correct people onto your team plays a great role in improving your company’s staff retention.
-Having an effective recruitment specialist is best to have the job done.
+Hiring the correct people onto your team plays a great role in improving your company’s employee retention.
+Having an effective and specialized recruiter is best to have the job done.

 Train employees properly